 A natural and inexpensive beauty routine can feature guava fruit.
 Their antioxidant properties diminish free radicals and balance skin when used topically.
 Make your own facial with crushed guava flesh and an egg yolk.
-Spread over complexion and rinse off in 10 minutes.
-This will leave skin refreshed and diminish dark spots and under eye circles while tightening skin.
+Spread over complexion and rinse off in ten minutes.
+This will leave skin refreshed, diminish dark spots, and under eye circles while tightening skin.

 Crushed leaves mixed with water may also help combat acne and blemishes when used topically.
 Uses for guava encompass more than skin care.
-Using guava as part of a weight loss regimen can help keep you feeling full and may help regulate the metabolism.
-Topical guava benefits may also include wound healing capabilities, anti-itching properties and possibly even hair restoration.
+Using guava as part of a weight loss regimen can help keep you feeling full and may help regulate metabolism.
+Topical guava benefits may include wound healing capabilities, anti-itching properties, and possibly even hair restoration.

 Guavas have a high amount of folic acid, making them a perfect food during pregnancy.
 The high fiber treats constipation, while the low glycemic index makes the fruit a diabetic friendly option.
 Some studies seem to indicate that the fruit can also help combat some cancers and heart disease, enhance eyesight, and increase the immune system, among other potential benefits.